-We've been speculating about it for over a year, but Apple has finally unveiled its first foray into wearable technology.
+We've been speculating about it for over a year, but Apple finally unveiled its first foray into wearable technology last month.
 The Apple Watch (yep, not the iWatch), is an Apple-made smartwatch that was shown off during Apple's 9 September iPhone 6 event, with a new dial called the crown, close integration with iCloud and Siri and a flexible sapphire display.
 Here, we bring you the Apple Watch release date in the UK, specs and feature, UK price and photographs of the device for you to look at.

 "Apple introduced the world to several category-defining products, the Mac, iPod, iPhone and iPad," says Apple CEO Tim Cook in a press release.
 "And one again Apple is poised to captivate the world with a revolutionary product that can enrich people's lives.
 It's the most personal product we've ever made."